 Create Multiple Views:

-To set up multiple views of this report you just need to click New on the toolbar and give it a name after making any customizations.
-You can create as many views as you like and also choose a default which will be displayed when you first click on the report.
+To set up multiple views of this report, click New on the toolbar, choose a name after making any customisations.
+You can create as many views as you like, and also choose a Default which will be displayed when you first click on the report.

 Customize Columns Shown: